 Building a stronger bond

-It is essential that brushing and grooming are introduced from day 1 in a positive way so that dogs become used to it.
-As long as it is ket as both a positive and pleasant experience from day one, then your bond together with grow.
+It is essential that brushing and grooming are positively introduced from day one so that dogs become used to them.
+As long as it is a positive and pleasant experience from day one, your bond grows.

 How often should you brush your dog?

 This is a very good question, and as a dog walker, I get asked all the time.

 The answer has a lot to do with what type of coat your dog has.
 E.g. short, medium or long-haired or even double coated.